 We walked on the road to Sumbal for some time but later went into the cornfields.
 Electric polls were directing us towards other villages.
 After two hours of walking, I asked my guide to return, he insisted on coming with us until we reached Sumbal but I refused stating that his family would be waiting for his return.

 After waiting for a few minutes, we changed our path.
-It was not a sudden change; it was our plan all along (this was done to fool the authorities in case somebody snitched).
-After walking for a few more hours, we reached the Mansbal lake.
-To our left was a big village with bright lights.
+It was not a sudden change; it was our plan all along (this was done to confuse the authorities in case somebody snitched).
+After walking for a few more hours, we reached the Mansbal lake and to our left was a big village with bright lights.
 We found two houses on the outskirts, but both were empty.
 While we were discussing our plan ahead, the electricity went out in the village.
 We decided it was safer to go into the village now but we couldn’t just knock at any house and be mistaken for thieves.
 I told my companions to keep their eyes and ears open and look for a house where people were still awake.
 While walking, we heard a man coughing on the second floor of his wooden godown.
-These godowns always have a room where the owner can stay and is usually built near one’s own house.
+These godowns always have a room where the owner could stay and are usually built near one’s own house.

 On 13 December 1968, we again walked non-stop till we reached Sadarkot.
 We could hear the sound of Duroods being hummed from the Masjids.
 It was almost morning.
 We crossed Sadarkot and again started looking for a place to stay.
 A mile away from Sadarkot, we found a few isolated houses.
 We decided to either stay in the jungles nearby or stay in one of the houses.
 When we reached the last house, we knocked on its door and a young boy came out.
 He told me that his father was still at the Masjid.

 I told him that we were his father’s guests and wanted to meet him.
 He guided us inside and introduced himself as Ghulam Rasool.
 After around 15 minutes, his father returned and sat near me and asked us who we were and where we were from.
 I told him that we had come here for hunting and wanted to cross the mountains ahead.
 While we were talking, I also told him that I was a schoolmaster by profession.
 So, to test his sons' progress, he requested me to ask him a few questions.
 The father was himself uneducated but had left no stone unturned to educate his son.
-I ordered Ghulam Rasool, a 9th class student to come closer and asked a few questions.
+I asked Ghulam Rasool, a 9th class student to come closer and asked him a few questions.
 After some time, much to the relief of his father, I told him that his child was good at studies and would pass his exams with ease.
-Now, he wanted me to examine hi10-year-old daughter too.
-She was a student of the Qu’ran.
-She was a bit weak in her studies so I had to correct her from time to time.
-Hearing my Tilawat (recitation), the father asked me where I had learnt it from but I asked him why was he interested in knowing where I had learnt to recite the Qu’ran in such a manner.
+Now, he wanted me to examine his 10-year-old daughter too.
+She was a student of the Qu’ran but was a bit weak in her studies so I had to correct her from time to time.
+Hearing my Tilawat (recitation), the father asked me where I had learnt it from, in return, I asked him why was he interested in knowing where I had learnt to recite the Qu’ran in such a manner.